zjjnewman/leetcode/algs4/README.md

 contains a list of algorithms and data structures that we would like to add to the repository.
 Indeed, several of the algorithms and data structures in this repository were contributed by others.
-If interested, please follow the same style as the code in the repository and thoroughly test your code before contacting us.
+If interested, please follow the same style as the code in the repository and thoroughly Test your code before contacting us.

 ## Support for other programming languages